from training.npr.org: https://training.npr.org/2016/10/31/improv-lessons-for-better-live-video/

 If you’re not having fun, you’re the asshole: Amen.

-Claire O’Neill is an editor on NPR’s Visuals team.
+Claire O’Neill was an editor on NPR’s Visuals team.